ronflima/themify/README.md

 # Principles

-Themify does not rely no method swizzling like other libraries do.
+Themify does not rely on method swizzling like other libraries do.
 It uses the default way to customize apps by using appearance proxies.
-This library get the class name from your configuration, locate it on the run-time anda then do its magic.
+This library get the class name from your configuration, locate it on the run-time and do its magic.

 It is designed to be small, fast and easy to use.

+Your application don´t have access to the theme structure.
+It is maintained internally. _Themify_ main class is just a _theme manager_, loading and applying it when requested.
+Since a theme is a shared state of any application, _Themify_ class was implemented as a singleton.

 # Theme file layout